2015–16 North American winter: Seasonal summary

 A winter storm moves through the Midwest, on March 23.

-The winter of 2015–16 was quite unusual and historic in terms of winter weather.
+The winter of 2015–16 was quite unusual in terms of winter weather.
 First, around the end of November near Black Friday, a crippling ice storm hit the Southern and Central Plains with as much as 1.5 in of ice accumulation in some areas, knocking out power to over 100,000 residents.
 In December, two winter storms impacted the Great Lakes, with the latter one being a bit farther to the west, both brought roughly a foot of snow in some locations.
-Normally, in this area, this is not common, but the strong El Niño may have been a contributor to this.
+Normally, in this area, this is not common, but the super El Niño may have been a contributor to this.
 Following that, the nation had one of the warmest Decembers on record, with New York City being as warm as 72 F on Christmas Eve (December 24).
 This was the warmest temperature in New York City in the second half of December on record.
 The low that day of 63 F was the warmest December low on record in New York.
 In fact, across the Lower 48, this was the warmest and wettest December on record at the time.
 Every single state in the Northeastern United States saw a record warm December.
 In 2021, an even warmer December was recorded across the Lower 48, with a mean temperature of 39.3 F rather than 38.6 F. This meant Buffalo, New York until December 18, a record for latest first snow.
 A strong tornado outbreak also occurred from December 23–25, which a very similar event had occurred the year before, just weaker.
 After this system passed, a larger storm complex moved through the same areas impacted by the ice storm from Black Friday 2015.
 This storm brought blizzard conditions to parts of Texas and New Mexico, with areas reaching up to close to 2 feet of snow in parts of Texas, which is a rare event in that state.
 For comparison, the last time this has occurred (or near the same areas), was in 2011 during the Groundhog Day blizzard.

 Average temperature anomaly for the winter in the United States.
 Not one state had below-average temperatures.